araobp/compact-rag/IMAGE_RECOGNITION.md

 What I have observed:

-- gpt-4o-mini does not respond to private questions such as gender, age, or facial expressions.
+- gpt-4o-mini is not particularly good at determining a person’s gender, age, or expression and tends to refuse to answer, but it can provide guesses depending on the prompt.
 - It answers accurately to questions about what people are doing, which direction they are facing, or how many people are present.
 - It also provides accurate descriptions of the environment where people are located.

-Therefore, gpt-4o-mini is useful for image classification.

-The classification of gender, age or fracial expressions needs to rely on other systems such as facial recognition systems or wireless tags.

-In conclusion, from a marketing perspective, image classification using GPT-4o-mini enables the delivery of content tailored to people's gestures and the environments they are placed in.

 ## Image Classification with Infrared Array Sensor